jonamsalem/GenoAnnotate/README.md

 # GenoAnnotate

-A Python tool for identifying pathogenic and novel genetic variants from VCF files.
+A Python tool for identifying pathogenic and novel genetic variants from per-sample VCF files.

-GenoAnnotate currently supports only hg38 data and is designed for per-sample VCFs.
 ## Overview

 GenoAnnotate helps researchers and clinicians analyze genetic variants by: